-- Next, please sign in one time to have these instructions forwarded to you by e-mail and to help the Georgia Department of Law's Consumer Protection Unit assist you in the future, should you decide to pursue your claim under the Lemon Law.
+- Next, please sign in one time to have these instructions forwarded to you by e-mail and to help the Georgia Attorney General's Consumer Protection Division assist you in the future, should you decide to pursue your claim under the Lemon Law.

 - Then, read the Steps to Follow thoroughly and follow all instructions.
 In order to comply with what the law requires, it is very important that you complete each step in the order given before proceeding to the next.
 These guidelines are a general summary of the law, which you can read in its entirety in the O.C.G.A.
 Sections 10-1-780 et seq.
 You may encounter a few unfamiliar terms, or words used with a unique meaning, in the Lemon Law statute.

 - Any form you will need during the different stages of this process are available here on our website - on either the specific Step instruction page or on the Additional Lemon Law Forms.